opencitations/oc_sparql/README.md

 > **Note**: The application code automatically detects the execution environment.
 When run with `python3 sparql_oc.py`, it uses the built-in web.py server.
 When run with Gunicorn (as in Docker), it uses the WSGI interface.

+You can customize the Gunicorn server configuration by modifying the `gunicorn.conf.py` file.

 ### Dockerfile

 You can change these variables in the Dockerfile: